Timeline - Resident - Thesis Processing

 Mandatory; we need a minimum of three formatted, proofread, and cited chapters to conduct an Initial Draft Review.
 There must also be at least a partial (proofread) list of references in your template.
 Address and remove any track changes or balloon comments before requesting your Initial Draft Review.

 Also, upload your First 8 Pages file from your Python Thesis Dashboard.
-It will contain your draft distribution statement and abstract.

 Your processor emails you review results in 5 to 8 business days.
 We open each quarter three to four weeks after classes begin.

 Additionally, all unrestricted thesis drafts are checked for originality via iThenticate.
 Results will be provided to students and their advisors, providing ample time to correct potential plagiarism concerns before the Final Draft is submitted.

 If significant attribution problems are identified in the Initial Draft, you will be required to submit for a second (“Near-final Draft”) review.
 This draft should be essentially complete (no chapters missing and very few changes anticipated).
 Turnaround time for a Near-final Draft review is 5 business days.